-Must not contain:

-Must not contain:

-1. Picture of an infant

-2. Picture or text that idealises

-Only nutrition claims listed in Annex Nutrition claims on follow-on formula are

-IV of Directive 2006/141/EC can only controlled by the Nutrition and Health Claims

-be made if the conditions warranting Regulation 1924/2006

-the claim are fulfilled.

-The permitted nutrition claims are:

-1. Lactose only

-2. Lactose free

-3. Added long chain poly

-unsaturated fatty acids (LCP)

-or equivalent nutrition claim

-related to the addition of

-docosahexaenoic acid

-4. Nutrition claims on the

-addition of the following

-optional ingredients:

-Taurine

-Nucleotides

-Fructo-oligosaccharides

-and galacto

-oligosaccharides

-Health Claims: only the health claims Health claims on follow-on formula are controlled

-listed in Annex IV of Directive by the Nutrition and Health Claims Regulation

-2006/141/EC can be made if the 1924/2006

-conditions warranting the claim are

-fulfilled, the permitted claim is:

-Reduction of risk to allergy to milk

-proteins.
-This health claim may

-include terms referring to reduced

-allergen or reduced antigen

-properties

-Information on vitamins and minerals included

-in Annex VII, expressed as a % of the reference

-values given in Annex VII, per 100 ml of the

-product ready for use.

-ollow on formula must be designed to provide

-priate use of the product and must not discourage

-such as 'humanised', 'materialised', 'adapted' or

-any similar term.

-Infant formula and follow on formula must be labelled in such a way that it enables consumers to make a clear distinction between such products so as to avoid any risk of

-confusion between infant formula and formula Dilow on formula.
+Must not contain: 1.
+Picture of an infant 2.
+Picture or text that idealises Only nutrition claims listed in Annex Nutrition claims on follow-on formula are IV of Directive 2006/141/EC can only controlled by the Nutrition and Health Claims be made if the conditions warranting Regulation 1924/2006 the claim are fulfilled.
+The permitted nutrition claims are: 1.
+Lactose only 2.
+Lactose free 3.
+Added long chain poly unsaturated fatty acids (LCP) or equivalent nutrition claim related to the addition of docosahexaenoic acid 4.
+Nutrition claims on the addition of the following optional ingredients: Taurine Nucleotides Fructo-oligosaccharides and galacto oligosaccharides Health Claims: only the health claims Health claims on follow-on formula are controlled listed in Annex IV of Directive by the Nutrition and Health Claims Regulation 1924/2006 2006/141/EC can be made if the conditions warranting the claim are fulfilled, the permitted claim is: Reduction of risk to allergy to milk proteins.
+This health claim may include terms referring to reduced allergen or reduced antigen properties Information on vitamins and minerals included in Annex VII, expressed as a % of the reference values given in Annex VII, per 100 ml of the product ready for use.
+The labelling of infant formula and follow on formula must be designed to provide necessary information about the appropriate use of the product and must not discourage against breast feeding or contain terms such as 'humanised', 'materialised', 'adapted' or any similar term.
+Infant formula and follow on formula must be labelled in such a way that it enables consumers to make a clear distinction between such products so as to avoid any risk of confusion between infant formula and follow on formula.